 Women at Oxford, yes!
-Women were permitted to study at Oxford since the late 19th century but they were only allowed to graduate and claim their degrees from 1920.
+Women had been permitted to study at Oxford since the late 19th century but they were only allowed to graduate and claim their degrees from 1920.
 So that tells me early 1920s for this night smock or under shirt.
-Not quite an antique technically speaking, but only a few years short of the required 100.
+Not quite an antique technically speaking, but only a few years short of the required 100 years.

 1930s-1950s Garment labels